-Dragana's over 20 years of experience has prepared her for her role at CTP, in which she oversees all the accounting and finance operations for our Serbian portfolio.
-She has helped CTP reach the numberone position on this fast developing and strategic market.
-Apart from that, Dragana leads the acquisition process and provides support to construction.
+Dragana oversees the accounting and finance operations for our Serbian portfolio, which holds the number one position on the fast developing and strategic market.
+Apart from that, Dragana leads acquisition processes and provides support to construction development.
+Twenty years in finance has prepared her well for this task.